1st Reading – Sirach 35:12-14, 16-18

 “Two people went up to the temple area to pray; one was a Pharisee and the other was a tax collector.

-Pharisees were religious leaders who, though they were relatively liberal in their interpretation of the Bible, were quite rigorous in their adherence to religious discipline (see Acts 26:5, Galatians 1:14).
+Pharisees were religious leaders who, though they were relatively liberal in their interpretation of the Bible, were quite conservative in their rigorous adherence to religious discipline (see Acts 26:5, Galatians 1:14).

 The Pharisee took up his position and spoke this prayer to himself, ‘O God, I thank you that I am not like the rest of humanity – greedy, dishonest, adulterous – or even like this tax collector.
 I fast twice a week, and I pay tithes on my whole income.’

-He is a model of Pharisaic observance.
-Everything about his demeanor bespeaks propriety.
-He stands, according to the customary posture for prayer, and his conduct has been exemplary.
-He is innocent of greed, dishonesty, and adultery.
-His practices of piety exceed the requirements of the law.
+The man is a model of Pharisaic observance.
+Not only is he innocent of greed, dishonesty, and adultery, his practices of piety exceed the requirements of the law.
 He fasts twice a week, when fasting is only mandated for the Day of Atonement; he tithes on all of his possessions, not merely on his earnings, as the law states.
 It would appear that the man is above reproach.
 His description of himself is probably accurate, and his negative estimation of the tax collector may be accurate as well.

 But the tax collector stood off at a distance and would not even raise his eyes to heaven but beat his breast and prayed, ‘O God, be merciful to me a sinner.’

 Tax collectors were despised because they were part of the economic system put in place by the occupying Romans.
-They were not paid by their employers, so they added fees to the taxes collected.
-There was no standard scale governing this added charge, and tax collectors often exacted exorbitant amounts.
-They were basically seen as robbers of their own people for Rome.
+They were paid by adding fees to the taxes collected.
+Since there was no standard scale governing this added charge, and tax collectors often exacted exorbitant amounts.
+Hence, tax collectors were basically seen as robbers of their own people for the benefit of their enemy, Rome.
 In addition, they were seen by the Jews as not only greedy, but idolatrous: the coins they collected had Caesar’s image on them and were thus considered graven images (because of Caesar’s claims to divinity).

 The word translated as “be merciful” (hiláskomai) literally means “cover over.”
 From it comes the word hilastērion, the gold plate on top of the ark of the covenant believed to be the place from which God dispensed mercy.